edemaine/comingle/INSTALL.md

 6. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)

+## Configuration

+[`Config.coffee`](Config.coffee) stores a few configuration options defining Comingle's behavior:

+* `newMeetingRooms` specifies rooms (including titles and templates) to automatically create in any newly created meeting.
+* `defaultServers` specifies the default servers for Cocreate and Jitsi.

 ## Zoom Support

 To use the [Zoom Web Client SDK](https://github.com/zoom/sample-app-web),